dominiquedelaire/Neurones-Solutions/Shellbots.ai/ShellbotsNanoIA/README.md

-🚀 Shellbots NanoIA: A revolution for your AI or AI use projects 🤖
+🚀 Shellbots NanoAI: A revolution for your AI or AI use projects 🤖

-We are delighted to announce that ShellbotsOS and Shellbots, our environment and framework dedicated to AI, will now be integrated into our Shellbots NanoIA machines (Already available in the cloud on Azure, AWS and others)!
+We are delighted to announce that ShellbotsOS and Shellbots, our environment and framework dedicated to AI, will now be integrated into our Shellbots NanoAI machines (Already available in the cloud on Azure, AWS and others)!

 These machines are designed from two different possible architectures :
 * **NVIDIA Jetson modules** to offer you a robust and efficient solution for your artificial intelligence projects in local or cloud.